jsalinasf/cheat_sheets/kubernetesCommands.md

 			cpu: 2

 *Memory limit is not a hard limit.
-If a POD tries to constantly overpass this limit, it will be terminated
+If a POD tries to constantly overpass this limit, it will be terminated *State OOMKilled means that the pod run out of memory = OOMKilled means Out of Memory Killed

 ## Kubernetes YAML Files Templates